-NRPA also issues discharge permits to IFE, requiring IFE to employ the best available technology to reduce discharges to levels as low as reasonably achievable.
+NRPA also issues licenses for radioactive waste management and discharges to IFE, requiring IFE to employ the best available technology to reduce discharges to levels as low as reasonably achievable.
 The licensee is also responsible for providing the necessary financial and human resources for maintaining safety and radiation protection at an appropriate level.